ZeroBeatLabsLLC/.github/profile/README.md

 # ZeroBeatLabs

-We build human-reviewed reporting workflows for IT teams and practical web systems for local businesses.
+We build human-reviewed workflows for IT teams and practical web systems for local businesses.

 Our systems are deliberately small, understandable, and auditable.
 Calculations